bbauska/W3Cx-1of5-CSS.0x/README.md

 **HTML** • /eɪʧ-ti-ɛm-ɛl/ • *noun *

 Stands for \"**H**yper**T**ext **M**arkup **L**anguage\", and it is the primary document format on the Web.
 It is a standardized system for tagging content on a web page so that a web browser knows how to present it properly to the viewer.
-It is a standardized way to describe a document\'s structure and the roles of the different parts of that document.
+It is a standardized way to describe a document&#39;s structure and the roles of the different parts of that document.

 <h4>Sample HTML document:</h4>